seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

         (c * Real.sqrt d) σ 0 := by ...
 ```

-As mentioned in part 1, the convolution of two even, nonnegative functions that are nonincreasing on $(0,\infty)$ is maximized at the origin.
+As mentioned in Part 1, the convolution of two even, nonnegative functions that are nonincreasing on $(0,\infty)$ is maximized at the origin.
 The Lean code includes a formalization of this fact, specialized to the Poisson kernel:

 ```lean